-All students studying for a Bachelor's degree must select a major or a minor and file a Major-Minor Declaration form with the Registrar's Office prior to enrollment as a junior.
-Students studying for an Associate's degree must file a major-minor declaration form prior to enrollment as a sophomore.
+All students studying for a bachelor degree must select a major or a minor and file a Major-Minor Declaration form with the Registrar's Office prior to the junior year.
+Students studying for an associate degree must file a major-minor declaration form prior to the sophomore year.
 It is to the student's advantage to return the form to the Registrar's Office as early as possible.

-Students must fulfill the requirements (General Education, Bible/Theology, Majors, Minors, and Electives) as stated in the catalog for the year in which the student first entered GLCC.
+Students must fulfill the requirements (General Education, Bible / Theology, Majors, Minors, and Electives) as stated in the catalog for the year in which the student first entered GLCC.
 Students who do not enroll for two consecutive semesters re-enter under the current catalog.